Flash point

 Flaming cocktails with a flash point lower than room temperature.

-The flash point of a material is the "lowest liquid temperature at which, under certain standardized conditions, a liquid gives off vapours in a quantity such as to be capable of forming an ignitable vapour/air mixture".
+The flash point of a material is the lowest temperature at which a liquid gives off enough vapor so that it will ignite in the presence of an ignition source.
+This is different from the fire point, which is the lowest temperature at which the vapors keep burning after the ignition source is removed.
+The fire point is higher than the flash point, because at the flash point the rate at which the vapor is produced is not sufficient to sustain combustion.
+The flash point is also sometimes confused with the autoignition temperature, the temperature that causes spontaneous ignition.

-The flash point is sometimes confused with the autoignition temperature, the temperature that causes spontaneous ignition.
-The fire point is the lowest temperature at which the vapors keep burning after the ignition source is removed.
-It is higher than the flash point, because at the flash point vapor may not be produced fast enough to sustain combustion.
 Neither flash point nor fire point depends directly on the ignition source temperature, but ignition source temperature is far higher than either the flash or fire point, and can increase the temperature of fuel above the usual ambient temperature to facilitate ignition.

 Fuels

-The flash point is a descriptive characteristic that is used to distinguish between flammable fuels, such as gasoline (also known as petrol), and combustible fuels, such as diesel.
+The flash point is a descriptive characteristic that is used to distinguish between flammable fuels, such as petrol (also known as gasoline), and combustible fuels, such as diesel.

 It is also used to characterize the fire hazards of fuels.
 Fuels which have a flash point less than 37.8 C are called flammable, whereas fuels having a flash point above that temperature are called combustible.